yboetz/pyznap/README.md

     configparser
     paramiko

-For developing and running the tests you also need:
+For developing and running the tests you additionally need:

     pytest
     pytest-dependency

+You also need the `faketime` program for some tests to simulate pyznap running over time.

 I suggest installing [virtualenv & virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/),
 so you don't clutter your system python installation with additional packages.